No products in the cart.

 To do so, Last Prisoner Project works with lawyers and lobbyists in several states advocating for state-level policy reforms.

 As cannabis farmers who are navigating an everchanging CBD marketplace, we realize how unfair it is that while we make our living harvesting hemp cannabis plants, there are still thousands of people still locked up for cannabis-related crimes.

 We also recognize that there is a racial component to this.
 It is predominantly Black and Brown individuals who are incarcerated for cannabis-related offenses.

-Both are reasons why Sunset Lake CBD has decided to put our money where our mouth is and donate 5% of our 420 sale’s proceeds to Last Prisoner Project.
+Both are reasons why Sunset Lake CBD has decided to put our money where our mouth is and donate 5% of our 420 sale proceeds to the Last Prisoner Project.
 We will be updating this post with a final dollar amount soon so stay tuned.
 In the meantime, we urge you to get involved, too.
 Find out how when you visit LastPrisonerProject.org.